-KS4 enables us to go into more depth on a variety of current world issues from climate change to managing resources for the future and really gets students to consider how our actions really can change our world for the better.
-Key themes of sustainability and development link topics together and give a greater understanding about interrelationships between the man made and physical environment.
+KS4 enables us to go into more depth on a variety of current world issues from climate change to managing resources for the future and really gets students to consider how our actions can change our world for the better.
+Key themes of sustainability and development link topics together and give a greater understanding about interrelationships between the human and physical environment.

-Geography will suit you if you enjoy learning about our world and keeping up to date with current affairs!
+Geography will suit you if you enjoy learning about our world and keeping up to date with current affairs (watching the news!).
 It allows you to gain analytical skills and encourages you to consider real solutions for global issues and challenges.
+You must also be confident with your maths, graph and map skills as these are tested throughout all 3 papers.

-Geography GCSE develops a whole range of skills including numeracy, literacy, teamwork, and analytical skills.
-GCSE Geography is a stepping stone to a whole range of future opportunities including journalism and media, law, engineering, business management, environmental management, planning, marketing, recreation and tourism.
-It can also be taken as a subject at A Level.
+Geography GCSE develops a whole range of skills, including numeracy, literacy, teamwork, and analytical skills.
+GCSE Geography is a stepping stone to a whole range of future opportunities including journalism and media, law, engineering, business management, environmental management including working for the Environment Agency, planning, marketing, recreation and tourism.
+It can also be taken as a subject at A Level and at University.